 Keyhole/Pebble Creek Hot Springs

-Premier John Horgan announced B.C.’s Restart Plan, which outlines how British Columbians will move forward with safely restarting our province beginning in mid-May.
+On May 7, 2020 Premier John Horgan announced BC’s Restart Plan, which outlines how British Columbians will move forward with safely restarting our province beginning in mid-May.
 Under the plan, government will work closely with public health officials, businesses and labour organizations to lift restrictions in phases, gradually allowing for more social and economic activity, while closely monitoring health information to minimize the risk to the public.

 For more information about the BC Restart Plan, please visit the website.

 May 5, 2020 – Update from Vancouver Coastal Health

 Dr. Bonnie Henry said she believes we are at “the end of the beginning” of our COVID-19 pandemic in B.C., and while we are not quite ready to ease restrictions on daily life, we are at the point where we can begin to plan forward to increase our social connections, to increase our work, to increase our school and day care and child care.
 On Wednesday, Premier John Horgan will be speaking about how government will be moving forward.

 Modelling increasing contacts in community